-To determine the visible flockmates, the visual volume is first set.
-(In our setup, it is 90^0 per eye, though it may be wider for real birds.)
-Then, each bird is modeled by a point and the Hidden Point Removal (HPR) operator [31] is applied.
+To determine the visible flockmates, the visual volume is first set (in our setup, it is 90^0 per eye).
+Then, each bird is modeled by a point and the Hidden Point Removal (HPR) operator [15] is applied.
 This operator computes visibility directly from a point set, by extracting the points that reside on the convex hull of the spherically-inverted point set.
 This inversion reflects the points with respect to a sphere of radius R. The question is how to choose R so as to take into account the sparsity of the point set and the fact that the points have volume.
 Our experiments indicated that choosing R to be half of the bird's wingspan provides good results.
+Recall that the wingspan depends on the specific bird species.
+For instance, for a Canadian goose it is 1.5 meters.

-Figure 7: The perception model of the bird in the blue circle.
+Fig. 7.
+The perception model of the bird in the blue circle.
 The shaded area is the visual volume.
 Only the black birds within this volume are visible, while the white birds are hidden.
 The reference bird is in a red circle.

 Next, each bird chooses a reference bird from its visible flockmates - a bird it aims to follow.
 Since following a bird should require as little effort as possible, in terms of speed and direction changes, the reference bird should be nearby.
-The closest bird within a visual volume of 0.35π per eve is chosen.
+The closest bird within a visual volume of 0.35π per eye is chosen.
 Only if no such bird exists, the closest visible bird is selected.
-(Thus at the beginning of the animation several different birds may have the same reference bird, but this will be resolved by the separation drive as the animation proceeds.)
+Thus, at the beginning of the animation several different birds may have the same reference bird, but this will be resolved by the separation drive as the animation proceeds.
 If a bird does not have any visible flockmates, it does not have a reference bird (although, it may gain one in subsequent time steps).
 Each bird acquires the following information about its reference bird: speed, direction, relative side (left/right), and whether it is the leader (front-most) of the flock.

-6.2 Modeling drives and actions
+B. Modeling drives and actions

-Below we describe our proposed drives - targetreaching and separation - and their realization.
+Below we describe our proposed drives-target-reaching and separation-and their realization.

-6.2.1.
-Target-reaching drive The target-reaching drive accounts for the main distinction between line-formation flocks and cluster-formation flocks.
+1) Target-reaching drive: The target-reaching drive accounts for the main distinction between line-formation flocks and cluster-formation flocks.
 Rather than attempting to fly "close" to their flockmates (by attraction) to form a cluster, the birds try to converge to a certain shape.
 Since no global decisions are made, this target shape should be attained through the actions of each individual bird.
 The drive of each bird (excluding the leader) is, hence, to reach a position at a certain target distance on a certain side (left/right) relative to its reference bird (which can change at every time step).